CoinCulture/evm-tools/analysis/guide.md

 Much simpler!
 The SWAP makes sure the counter (the value to be decremented) is at the top of the stack, which is what the SUB opcode expects.
-The DUP1 is used to duplicate the counter on the stack, so it can be consumed by JUMPI and still available for subtraction the next time through the loop.
+The DUP1 is used to duplicate the counter on the stack, so it can be consumed by JUMPI and is still available for subtraction the next time through the loop.
 Otherwise, the loop works exactly the same way.
 Note, also, that since we do not store the counter to memory before the loop starts, the JUMPDEST is at position 0x03 instead of 0x06.